Unlock human potential through sport, science and innovation. Study by hybrid learning and help shape the future of health and performance.

 Study at an award-winning university

 Sport professionals are increasingly in demand.
-After graduating, you’ll possess a wide range of scientific, academic, and professional skills highly valued in the sport and health sectors.
+After graduating, you’ll possess a range of skills that are highly valued in the sport and health sectors.

 Throughout this course, you’ll develop critical employability skills like collaborative work, data analysis, research, communication and applied practice.